Zhihu: History

-Product operation
+Product

 Zhihu functions similarly to Quora, where users may submit questions and answers, as well as upvote the best answer.
 Zhihu also features expert panels and daily and weekly newsletters.

 Initially, user registration was primarily invitation-only, with referrals needed from a couple hundred registered users.
 Otherwise, new users had to apply to join by filling in a large amount of personal information and waiting for a reply.
 Zhihu sought to host professional questions and answers, and then over time attract a more general community.

-Zhihu started open registration in March 2013.
-Registered users are able to ask questions and invite specific users to answer.
-Each user is able to check their Zhihu followers' updates (Likes, Answers, Following questions).
-On the home page, users are able to check the status of their own questions, as well as the activities around their answers and comments.

-The site generates revenue through advertisements, e-books, and paid questioning of certain experts.